 First time I came to Egypt (2000) was on a 7 night’s group cruise on the Nile with a lovely bunch of people.
-I had no intention of going to Cairo or seeing the Pyramids and I was on a tight spending budget…..but I listened to the Guide (big mistake!) on the cruise when he gave us little talks on the benefits of an “optional extra” trip to the Pyramids.
-You see I didn’t know it was part of his job to part us with as much money as possible!
-Check your priority list when being advised by anyone – even me!
+I had no intention of going to Cairo or seeing the Pyramids.
+I was on a tight spending budget.
+Unfortunately, I listened to the guide on the cruise when he gave us little talks on the benefits of an “optional extra” trip to the Pyramids.
+I didn’t know it was part of his job to part us with as much money as possible.
+This does not happen when you travel with Mara House guides or on our tours.

 First of all, everyone you meet here (because you are most likely not going to meet ANYONE who is not involved in the tourist industry in some way) has their own agenda, which is to sell you as much as they can, accommodation, tours, guides, transport, souvenirs, even friendship and marriage!
 Egyptians are lovely, friendly, smiling people and unless you have your own agenda firmly in place you will fall in with someone else’s agenda before you know it.

 7 Things to help you stick to your plan

 - Have your accommodation booked